rotki/rotki/docs/api.rst

           "counterparty": "0xdf869FAD6dB91f437B59F1EdEFab319493D4C4cE"
       }

-   The request object is the same as above, a base history entry, with the addition of the identifier which signifies which entry will be edited.
+   The request object uses all the same arguments for each entry type as the `add event endpoint <add_event_args_label_>`_, with the addition of the identifier which signifies which entry will be edited.

    **Example Response**: